Sanway-Byfleet Flood Alleviation Scheme

 • A normally dry overflow channel west of the M25 between the Broad Ditch and the River Wey.

-• Improvements to surface water drainage pipes that run underneath the flood defences, to ensure flood water cannot bypass the defences through these pipes.
-Opportunities to reduce surface water flood risk will be developed in the next stage of the project.
+• Improvements to surface water drainage pipes that run underneath the flood embankment, to ensure flood water cannot bypass them.

-The plan below shows the proposed alignment of the flood defence and the areas where we require compensatory floodplain storage.
-You can also download a PDF of the plan
+The plan below shows the proposed alignment of the flood wall and embankment and the areas where we require compensatory floodplain storage.
+You can also download a PDF of the plan.

 While the aim of the scheme is to reduce flooding, we also have an opportunity to deliver some wider benefits to the community and the natural environment in the area.

-• Increased diversity of habitats within Common Meadows and Manor Farm.
+• Increased biodiversity of habitats within Common Meadows and Manor Farm.

 • Enhancement of existing grassland areas to more distinctive grassland habitats (i.e. lowland meadow).